rpgreview/papersandpaychecks/pnp.md

 ## 2.1 Time and Core Mechanic

-A brief reiteration of the core mechanic is provided here: 2d6 plus modifiers versus a target number for dramatic actions or a flat 7 plus modifiers versus a target number for prosiac actions.
+A brief reiteration of the core mechanic is provided here: 2d6 plus modifiers versus a target number for dramatic actions or a flat 7 plus modifiers versus a target number for prosaic actions.
 The target number is either determined in a quick method, as provided in section 0.4, _or_ in a detailed method, with modifiers described in this chapter.
 Do not use both at the same time.

 Character actions occur in either a tactical or strategic time-frame.
 The former is for immediate and quick actions that can be carried out in ten-seconds.
 The latter is for involved actions carried out over a four-hour time-frame.
 This implies two tactical actions per shift in a workday (morning and afternoon) with a brief lunch-break in between, or equivalent for night-shift workers.